Gaines

 David Heminway and his grandson Nathaniel Metzler pose the carriage step in front of Heminway’s house on Eagle Harbor-Waterport Road.

-He considered move the hitching posts, carriage step and sidewalk panels closer to the house.
+He considered moving the hitching posts, carriage step and sidewalk panels closer to the house.
 He didn’t want to have to mow around a bunch of obstacles, but decided they wouldn’t look right back by the house.

 “I think they belong out front where they are,” he said.